-Brothers and sisters of Spiritual Q&A:
+Brothers and sisters of Grow in:

 Not long after I accepted God’s new work, some misfortunes happened in my life.
 I, who used to be always in good health, suddenly have gotten stomach trouble, and my husband also has met with some accidents in his work.
 I am very puzzled by these things, thinking, “Isn’t God almighty?
 Why did God not protect me and my family?
 Since I have believed in God, things should go smoothly in my family; how come I encounter these disagreeable things after I have just accepted God’s new work?”
-I feel very puzzled and don’t know what is God’s will in allowing these things to come upon me, much less know how to experience them.
+I feel very puzzled and don’t know what isin allowing these things to come upon me, much less know how to experience them.
 I hope you can communicate with and help me.

 The question you brought up is confusing for most new brothers and sisters in the faith.
 When we have just came before God and then meet with these misfortunes, it is inevitable that we will feel puzzled.
 This is because we have always believed that since we, we should receive God’s care and protection and without calamities befalling us.
 For this reason, when disagreeable things come upon us one after another, we cannot help misunderstanding and blaming God.
 If we do not seek the truth to resolve problems related to this aspect in a timely manner, we will easily doubt God’s work, and even deny and betray God when encountering these misfortunes.
 Therefore, seeking to understand this aspect of truth is especially important for people like us who have just accepted God’s new work.

 Seeing Clearly the Spiritual Battle and Seeing Through Satan’s Schemes